 These carvings and statues all served a purpose of course, there was no such thing as having "art for art's sake" back then.

-Ancient Egyptian sculptures were of 3 types.
-You have the carved wall reliefs – one of which is raised, where they would chisel away the background so the figures and objects would be protruding forward; the other one is sunken, where they would chisel away the actual figures and objects and the background would be protruding forward.
+First of all, you have two styles of carved wall reliefs – one is raised, where they would chisel away the background so the figures and objects would be protruding forward (like the image above); the other one is sunken, where they would chisel away the actual figures and objects and the background would be protruding forward.

 Depending on the material used, the ancient Egyptians had a number of tools they used to do the cutting and shaping.
 Mostly, they would just use tools made of stone that is harder than the stone they were cutting.